tes/seguir/readme.md

 ## Integrating

-Seguir will ship with a client, that lets you point it at a seguir server and will handle things like the authorisation, passing of current user and other configuration.
+Seguir ships with a client, that lets you point it at a seguir server and will handle things like the authorisation, passing of current user and other configuration.

 ```